13 May 2018

 3. You Can Be Creative with Expenses.
 Within reason, of course.
 You can’t take your kids to a Taylor Swift concert and then write it off as a business expense.
 There are, however, some reasonable ways to save on taxes and meet multiple goals.
 Here is one of my favorite examples.

 The grass needs to be cut at the rental property.
 You have a 14-year-old son.
 Pay him $50/week to mow the grass.
 That’s what you’d pay a professional service to do it.
 Over the course of the mowing season your kid makes $1,200.
-You have to issue him a 1099-misc (you have to issue any unincorporated entity you pay more than $600 to a 1099-misc).
+You have to issue him a W-2.
 However, his income is below the threshold for paying federal or state income tax.
 Because he is your child and under the age of 18, he does not have to pay Social Security or Medicare taxes, either.
+(So you don't have to bother with withholding these taxes.)
 He now has $1,200 of earned income tax free.
 You have a $1,200 deductible expense against your rental property business.

 Open a Roth IRA for him and put the $1,200 in it.
 He can contribute the entire amount of his earned income up to $1,200.
 When he is ready to go to college he can pull that $1,200 out and spend it on college with no tax consequences.
 Long story short - you just got a $1,200 tax deduction for saving money for your kid’s college.

 If you think you have a creative idea on how to get the most out of the tax benefits of being a real estate investor, it’s probably best to get a professional opinion on them first.
 Creative is good, until it crosses the line into illegal.
 Nobody wants that.